oddy-boop/Edusync-git/src/supabase/policies.md

     )
   )
   WITH CHECK (
     -- Only admins can create/delete.
-Teachers/Students can update their own notification settings etc.
+Teachers can't update students from this policy alone.
+Students can update their own.
     ((select public.get_my_role()) = 'admin')
     OR
     (auth_user_id = auth.uid())